PengInGitHub/MasterThesis/README.md

 My Master Thesis:

+1. points out XGBoost, as a single model itself, is actually weak in classifying the data points around the classification boundry (yeas the tough ones), it ranks such data points only randomly.
+This problem is especially severe in the situation of **imbalanced data**.

-1. introduces an improved version of a **custom Ensemble Learning model**.
-This model improve XGBoost's predictive power in the situation of **imbalanced data**, by stacking and blending XGB's results with linear models' results on the hard-to-classify data points  .
+2. introduces an improved version of a **custom Ensemble Learning model**.
+In short, the data points which are hard-to-classify are given to classifiers which are different from XBG.
+Then blends results of these data points with results of other data points which are predicted by XGB.
+Thanks to this stacking and blending, the overall predictive power is improved.

-2. investigates and compares the state-of-the-arts credit scoring classifiers or algorithms implemented in industry, especially those in China where the Internet financing industry is booming.
+3. investigates and compares the state-of-the-arts credit scoring classifiers and algorithms implemented in online banking industry, where **imbalanced data** is quite a big trouble.

-3. conducts an **empirical study** to test this improved model on its predictive performance, especially on its variance.
-Specifically there are **four** up-to-date and large-scale datasets in the field of **online banking credit scoring** used.
+4. conducts an **empirical study** to test this model, especially on how to do model ensemble in a more informative way.
+When it comes to the datasets, there are **four** up-to-date and large-scale datasets in the field of **online banking credit scoring** used.

 ### 1. Define the problem